VP9: Adoption

 Adobe Flash, which traditionally used VPx formats up to VP7, was never upgraded to VP8 or VP9, but instead to H.264.
-Therefore, VP9 often penetrated corresponding web applications only with the gradual shift from Flash to HTML5 technology, which was still somewhat immature when VP9 was introduced.
+Therefore, VP9 penetrated web applications only with the shift from Flash to HTML5 technology, which was still somewhat immature when VP9 was introduced.

-Trends towards UHD resolutions, higher color depth and wider gamuts are driving a shift towards new, specialized video formats.
-With the clear development perspective and support from the industry demonstrated by the founding of the Alliance for Open Media, as well as the pricey and complex licensing situation of HEVC it is expected that users of the hitherto leading MPEG formats will often switch to the royalty-free alternative formats of the VPx/AVx series instead of upgrading to HEVC.

 Content providers

 A main user of VP9 is Google's popular video platform YouTube, which offers VP9 video at all resolutions along with Opus audio in the WebM file format, through DASH streaming.

 Another early adopter was Wikipedia (specifically Wikimedia Commons, which hosts multimedia files across Wikipedia's subpages and languages).
 Wikipedia endorses open and royalty-free multimedia formats.
 As of 2016, the three accepted video formats are VP9, VP8 and Theora.

 Since December 2016, Netflix has used VP9 encoding for their catalog, alongside H.264 and HEVC.
 As of February 2020, AV1 has been started to be adopted for mobile devices, not unlike how VP9 has started on the platform.

-Google Play Movies & TV uses (at least in part) VP9 profile 2 with Widevine DRM.
+Google TV uses (at least in part) VP9 profile 2 with Widevine DRM.

-Stadia used VP9 for video game streaming up to 4k on supported hardware like the Chromecast Ultra, supported mobile phones as well as computers.
+Stadia used VP9 for video game streaming up to 4k on supported hardware like the Chromecast Ultra, mobile phones as well as web browsers.